postmanlabs/pmquickstarts/site/pmguides/src/introduction_to_apis/introduction_to_postman.md

 To continue your journey with Postman, here are some additional resources to check out.

 - [Postman community forum](https://community.postman.com/): Postman has a large and active community, and someone might be willing to help if you ask nicely.
-- [Hands-on learning courses](): additional quickstarts like this one by Postman.
+- [Hands-on learning courses](https://quickstarts.postman.com/): additional Quickstarts like this one by Postman.
 - [Earn badges from Postman](https://badgr.com/public/issuers/BC0x4AQaQPC7lFilsBP_tQ/badges): complete other learning courses to earn badges you can proudly display on your social media profiles.
 - [Webinars](https://www.postman.com/events/intergalactic/): register to attend virtual learning sessions with some of your favorite Postmanauts.